dhunganabibek/dhunganabibek/README.md

 - 📫 Reach me at **Dhunganabibek2016@gmail.com**

 - 📄 Know about my experiences [https://www.bibekdhungana.com/resume](https://www.bibekdhungana.com/resume)

+<h2 align="center">About Me </h2>

+Hey there!
+I'm a coding wizard who turns coffee into code and bugs into features.
+With three years of experience, I've mastered the art of full-stack development, from stunning frontends to crafting rock-solid backends and databases.

+Armed with a Bachelor's Degree in Computer Science, I've embarked on a quest to squash the trickiest bugs and optimize the slowest APIs.
+My secret weapons?
+React, Node/dotnet, and a sprinkle of AWS magic.
+I'm also a Docker and Kubernetes enthusiast, and currently diving into the mysterious world of Rust.

+When I'm not busy coding, you might find me battling it out on the tennis court or exploring the latest tech trends.
+My dream is to become a security guru, with SHA-256 being my favorite algorithm.

+I thrive in collaborative environments where my problem-solving skills and innovative spirit can shine.
+Let's connect and see how we can create something extraordinary together.

 <h2 align="center" style="color:#36BCF7FF">Connect with me:</h2>
 <div align="center">